Mitsichury/dkAndro/FirstWebServiceGetInformation/README.txt

 Sort by release information OK
-App freeze at start up (need to rewrite XML parse in AsyncTask) Fix but strangely for now Problem with XML <pubDate> need to rewrite XML parse FIX
+App freeze at start up (need to rewrite XML parse in AsyncTask) Fix but strangely for now Problem with XML <pubDate> need to rewrite XML parse FIX Add to book button OK

 PROBLEMS
-Detect Number phone and make a link
+Detect Number phone and make a link -> Problems os intent flags LINK TO PAGE WITH XML PULL PARSER DOESN'T WORK
-Add to book button +/-

 Need To implement
 Instant search
 display price or at least a link button

+Beta 1.0 (Incoming : when all functionnalities are implemented)